How to use your Dashboard

 Use the text field to enter text to search for a particular item.

-To reset the filter, click "Reset" on the top menu
+To reset the filter, click "Reset all filters" at the top right of the dashboard menu bar to select all items again

 I’m not yet participating, but can I see a demo?